xtofl/cpp11training/slides/function_signature_design/function_signature_design.md

 * why bother?
     * readability/learnability/usability
     * who's the audience?
-* form: 'non-functional'
-    * sync/async
-    * side effects
-    * error handling indications

 --

 ### Goals of the Function Signature

 * what is the essence of the function
-* non-functional aspects
+* indicate some non-functional aspects:
     * sync/async
     * side effects
     * error handling indications

 --